Mark Wetjen: Career

 On November 3, 2014, in an op-ed in The Wall Street Journal, Wetjen called for the establishment of a governmental regulatory structure for Bitcoin.
 Wetjen resigned from the CFTC on August 28, 2015.

 Wetjen joined DTCC as the head of global public policy in the fall of 2015.
 He was later appointed chairman of DTCC DerivServ in 2019.
 While at DTCC Wetjen supported the adoption of enhanced risk-management standards for securities clearinghouses by the SEC and noted how they would promote international coordination.

 Wetjen joined the startup exchange operator Miami International Holdings (MIAX Exchange Group) as the CEO of MIAX Futures in January 2020.
 Wetjen worked with MIAX to acquire the Minneapolis Grain Exchange.

 In November 2021, Wetjen became the head of policy and regulatory strategy at FTX US, a company distinct from FTX.com.
-Wetjen was Sam Bankman-Fried’s top Washington advisor during his aggressive attempts to lobby the United States Congress to pass legislation on crypto currency favorable to FTX.
+Wetjen was Sam Bankman-Fried’s top Washington advisor during his aggressive attempts to lobby the United States Congress to pass legislation on crypto currency.
 Wetjen's relationship with FTX ended when the company filed for Chapter 11 bankruptcy.
-His work with FTX has drawn scrutiny and criticism, given FTX's aggressive lobbying to be regulated by the CFTC, where Wetjen previously served.
+His work with FTX has drawn scrutiny and criticism, given his prior government service.
+During his time in the industry in 2022, Wetjen called for comprehensive legislation to "plug oversight holes" and ensure consumer protections.
+He also has opined that federally supervised crypto markets would bring useful competition to U.S. capital markets.

+Wetjen joined the law firm, Dentons, in 2024 and was appointed to the Law360 editorial advisory board for capital markets in 2025.

 Personal life

-Wetjen lives in the Capitol Hill neighborhood of Washington, D.C. with his wife and two sons.
+Wetjen lives in the Capitol Hill neighborhood of Washington, D.C., with his wife and two sons.